dkessner/CSProjects/_sources/course_expectations.md

 ## Assignments and Grading

-Your grade will be based on managing and delivering your projects on time.
+Your grade will be based on managing your software projects, and delivering them on time.
 You might have multiple (or even simultaneous) projects.

 You will present your project(s) regularly at Show & Tell.
 You will also document your progress in your Project Log.
 At each checkpoint (Show & Tell +